Veternal1226/freertos-basic/README.md

 This branch is used to implement porting freertos-basic onto STM32F4 Discovery.

 We adpated TheKK/myFreeRTOS.

 The source code of FreeRTOS kernel are in folder FreeRTOS.

-Application codes are in CORTEX_M4F_STM32F407ZG-SK/app and main.c in the same folder.
+Application codes are in Source/app and main.c in the same folder.
+This folder is FreeRTOS/Demo/CORTEX_M4F_STM32F407ZG-SK.

 Version of kernel is 8.2.1.

 In Utilities/, **STM32F429I-Discovery** include library in **Common/** and **Third_Party**.
 As a result, do not remove them even if they were not mentioned in Makefile.
+This folder is ST-supported drivers.